yfsxvin/yfsx-vin/README.md

 - Improve interoperability
 - Deploy native **HIP-1 Spot tokens** on **Hyperliquid** (YFSX/USDC and VIN/USDC)

-### Repository Structure (Coming Soon)

-- `contracts/` — Smart contract source code (BSC)
-- `tokenomics/` — Detailed tokenomics
-- `docs/` — Documentation and whitepaper
-- `scripts/` — Deployment and utility scripts
-- `audits/` — Security audit reports

----

-**Disclaimer**
-This repository is for informational purposes only.
-It does not constitute financial advice.
-Cryptocurrency investments carry high risk.
-Always **DYOR** (Do Your Own Research) and verify contract addresses independently.

-Contributions from the community are welcome!
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) (will be added soon) before submitting pull requests.

 ---

 Made with ❤️ by the YFSX & VIN community.